ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+as recently passed by
+Norway, giving the so-called illegiti
+mate child a right to his father&#x27;s name.
+The expenses of his rearing are di­
+vided between father and mother in
+proportion to their ability to pay,
+theNegro
+basis to be the financial status of the
+wealthier parent.
+And the illegitimate
+Norwegian child is an heir to the
+father&#x27;s property and on equal terms
+with the children born in marriage.
+Nature knows nothing of illegit­
+imacy she cares naught for marriage
+certificates and there is no reason
+why the innocent babe should be de­
+graded and ostracized because of the
 sins of its parents
 Silent God, Thou whose voice afar in mist and mystery hath
 left our ears an-hungered in these fearful days